About the disease

 Diabetic retinopathy is disease of an eye, which mainly occurs because of diabetes.
 Diabetic retinopathy develops due to damage of retinal vessels of the light-sensitive tissue at the back of the eye.
+This disease is believed to occur to 30% of patients with diabetes.
 Diabetic retinopathy is most likely to develop among people who have either type first or second of diabetes.
-Although diabetic retinopathy does not always cause severe pain, it can result in blindness.
-There are several forms of retinopathy:
+According to NHS, medical site, children with diabetes who are over 12 should regularly check up their eyes, because they are in higher risk.
+New studies showed that conventional therapy and intensive management of diabetes reduces probability of DR appearance by 74% and occurrence of proliferative retinopathy - by 57%.

 As it was mentioned before, DR is caused by diabetes.
 It happens because excessive amount of sugar in blood destroys certain vessels that bring nourishment and blood supply to retina.
 Without these vessels eye start to develop its own blood vessels, but they can not work as effectively as proper ones did, and then there is leakage, which destroys retina.